Pasha Zusmanovich

 The requirement is to attend 4 talks in any seminar of your choice, per semester.
 The seminar can be "real", like the department seminar, or seminar at Fuzzy, or one of the seminars at VŠB, or at any other place in the Czech Republic or the whole world.

 The only requirement is that the talk should be in mathematics (all branches of mathematics, pure and applied, will do), research-level, and "live".
 Talks in applications, history and philosophy of mathematics, and math education are accepted as long they have a non-trivial mathematical content.
-Just watchig recoreded talks of past seminars is usually not ok.
+Just watching recorded talks of past seminars is usually not ok.
 In exceptional cases (for example, a high relevance to your diploma work), watching a recorded talk may be acceptable.
 If in doubt, consult with me first.

 Some suggestions of talks which might be (partially) accessible for students without prior research experience (or just can be entertaining):